 Students and staff talk about the ‘hybrid learning experience’ that encourages ‘playfulness, originality and innovation’ in our joint honours Creative Writing and English Literature degree.
-Prize-winning students Margaret Adkins and Micheal Wheatley reflect on their time with us, and lecturers Dr Lucy Arnold and Ruth Stacey describe what each subject brings to the other.
+Prize-winning students Margaret Adkins and Michael Wheatley reflect on their time with us, and lecturers Dr Lucy Arnold and Ruth Stacey describe what each subject brings to the other.

 “The Creative Writing and English Literature programme at Worcester is wonderful, and I’m incredibly grateful for it.
 I’m still in regular contact with the writing group I was a part of while there, and am delighted to see them all reaching tremendous heights in their own right.